samuelolteanu/esphome-pellet-stove-controller/README.md

 Disclaimer:
 IT HAS THE POTENTIAL TO BURN DOWN YOUR HOUSE OR EVEN WORSE AND I WILL NOT BE RESPONSIBLE FOR IT IN ANY WAY.

 Warning: disconnecting the display will result in a bootloop.
-Auger should stay off all the time when this happens, else use other pin for auger or high/low input relay.
+Auger should stay off all the time when this happens, else use other pin for auger or change to high/low input relay.

 Hardware used:
  - Sensors: